English Cocker Spaniel characteristics are appealing to everyone, particularly families with children because they're so

 Their beautiful coat has two layers; an undercoat and a silky top coat which is flat and straight, but sometimes wavy, and very soft and silky to the touch, with heavy feathering on the legs.

 You'll also see feathering on their ears, chest, and underbelly.

 To say that Spaniels need frequent brushing is probably a bit of an understatement as their coats can be fairly high maintenance if not looked after properly.

 Ideally, you should be brushing your dog every other day, especially if you regularly walk them in the countryside, otherwise you may get away with brushing only a couple of times a week.

 I brush Max every other day but I tend to concentrate more on his ears and his legs, especially if I don't have much spare time.

 I may only do his ears one day, but the next day I'll brush and then comb through his legs, and the following day his underbelly (including under his 'arm pits') gets the quick once-over.

 Grooming your Spaniel regularly will keep his wonderful coat looking in tip-top condition!

-In the past, it was customary for them to have their tails docked when they were very young puppies - between two and five days old (ouch!).
+In the past, it was customary for Cockers to have their tails docked when they were very young puppies - between two and five days old (ouch!).